Syzzle07/NMS-Mod-Manager/README.md

 # NMS Mod Manager

-A modern, lightweight mod manager for No Man's Sky built with Tauri, Rust, and web technologies.
+A lightweight mod manager for No Man's Sky built with Tauri and Rust that started as a curiosity if an AI could help making it.

 ![Screenshot](screenshots/Screenshot1.png)
 ![Screenshot](screenshots/Screenshot2.png)